artefactual/atom-docs/user-manual/data-templates/rad-template.rst

 **Notes** Although the RAD standard specifies set values for General Material Designations, in AtoM these can be edited in the Material type :term:`taxonomy` (see: :ref:`Add a new term <add-term>`).
+If you try to import a CSV file using a different :term:`term` from the taxonomy, the import will fail.

 :ref:`Back to the top <rad-template>`